FDN Program Review from a Holistic Health Coach

 3. Utilize Social Media: Hopefully this goes without saying – but share valuable content related to health and wellness on platforms like Instagram and Facebook.
 Engage with your audience by answering questions and providing insights.

 4. Be a Guest on Podcasts: This easily might be one my most recommended strategies for newer FDN graduates looking to get their name out there!
 There are tons of podcasts eager to have guests like you to share their knowledge!
-And if you don’t know where to start in terms of presenting on a certain topic, just start with the story of YOU!
-For example, what personal “Hero’s Journey” led you to becoming interesting in functional health and nutrition?
-What personal obstacles did you have to overcome to be able to get where you are today?

 5. Create Informative Content: Write blog posts, create videos, or host webinars that address common health issues.
 This positions you as an expert in your field and draws potential clients to you.